WJDX (AM)

 WJDX (620 kHz) is an AM radio station licensed to serve Jackson, Mississippi.
 The station is owned by iHeartMedia, Inc. (formerly Clear Channel Communications until September 2014) and licensed to iHM Licenses, LLC.
-It airs a news/talk/sports format.
+It airs a news/talk/sports radio format.

-Mississippi Sports This Morning, which is now airing on WJQS is the station's flagship local program.
+Mississippi Sports This Morning, which is now airing on WJQS, was the station's flagship local program.
 It aired during WJDX's morning drive slot without interruption from 1998 to 2020.
-It is currently hosted by Doug Colson and Jay White.
-It is the longest running daily sports talk program in Mississippi radio history.
+It was hosted by Doug Colson and Jay White.
+It was the longest-running daily sports talk program in Mississippi radio history.

 WJDX also serves as the Jackson home for the New Orleans Saints and NASCAR.

+History

+The station originally went on the air on November 30, 1929, but due to technical difficulties with their transmitter, it later signed on in December 7.